Emmet-Hayes/HayesPlugins/README.md

 ### HayesDelay
 A free, open-source feedback delay audio plug-in.
 It creates a circular delay buffer that is written to by the main buffer and then read back from at some time parameter in the past.
-With it, users can create longlasting echo chains with feedback, short slapback effects, as well as panned echos.
+With it, users can create longlasting echo chains with feedback, short slapback effects, and panned echos.

 ![alt text](https://github.com/Emmet-Hayes/HayesDelay/raw/master/Images/DelayGUI.png)